thatsOven/opal-lang/README.md

 ```
 $pdefine constantName constantContent
 ```
-opal will automatically create a `HOME_DIR` "pconstant" that points to the base directory of the given file.
+opal will automatically create a `HOME_DIR` "pconstant" (and variable) that points to the base directory of the given file.
 ### `$include`
 Includes a Python or opal file inside an opal file.
 Expects a `str` or path-like argument (it gets evaluated using Python's `eval`).
 Usage of the `os` module is allowed and recommended, especially to join directories and filenames.
 ```